640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Encephalitis involving herpes is a medical emergency.
 It needs to be promptly diagnosed and treated.
-This disease is fatal in a third or more of cases when it is not treated.
+This disease is often fatal when it is not treated.
 Many people who survive it have long-term problems afterward.

 Meningitis and encephalitis may be caused by bacteria, fungi, or other types of germs.
 But many are caused by viruses, and many kinds of viruses can be to blame.